Looking for a little Tea.L.C in your life?

 Swapping your morning latte for an herbal tea can help ease some symptoms you may experience over time.

 How else can herbal teas help?
 Let’s take a look.

 Right at the heart of menopause symptoms is the fact that your hormone balances are changing.

 That’s why hormone replacement therapy (HRT) is a thing.
-Despite its controversial history, HRT can help balance out hormones and, in turn, relieve some symptoms you feel.

 But if you don’t want to go that route, you may wonder what else is out there that might assist you through this time.

 Is there a tea that increases estrogen?

 That’s because it appears to affect estrogen production in your body.
 It’s important to note, though, that the research is young and the findings inconclusive.

 Other teas that might help?
 As this study shows, candidum and black teas may play an estrogen-like role in the body—but the jury is out on whether this actually has a positive effect on your menopause symptoms.